Is Lille (France) Worth Visiting? Yes, It’s Fab! Here’s Why

 It’s a busy vibe with rows of stalls selling fresh produce, flowers, meats, cheeses, and more.
 You can also find clothing and household items at great prices.
 It’s also great for people watching!

 The highlight, however, is the food section.
-There are countless delicious French dishes like crepes, baguettes, and pastries.
+There are so many delicious French dishes like crepes, baguettes, and pastries.
 It’s a fantastic spot to grab breakfast or lunch.

 Pro Tip: If you can’t make it to the outdoor market, there’s also a covered market open every day except Monday.
 Joining a small group local tour is also loads of fun and super interesting.